-Pope John XXIII reigned from 1958 till 1963 but he did not make a consecration to the Immaculate Heart of Mary, even though he is known to have rad the Third part of the Secret, and despite the need for a consecration of the human race (but with no mention of Russia) to the Immaculate Heart of Mary being discussed at the Second Vatican Council.
+Pope John XXIII reigned from 1958 till 1963 but he did not make a consecration to the Immaculate Heart of Mary, even though he is known to have read the third part of the Secret, and despite the need for a consecration of the human race (but without mention of Russia) to the Immaculate Heart of Mary being discussed at the Second Vatican Council.

 Pope Paul VI was elected Pope in 1963, reigning until 1978.
 He renewed the consecration made earlier by Pius XII but this was done as a personal consecration and so once more, the collegial element was absent.
 However, on the golden anniversary of the first Appearance of Our Lady at Fatima, Pope Paul published his Apostolic Exhortation entitled ‘Signum Magnum’ (A Great Sign), calling for consecration to the Immaculate Heart of Mary.